 To complete the picture so to speak I used the violet-blue bowls I bought from Montville Pottery many years ago.
 A vivid fragment of the past and present.
 So I bring you six bowls of produce from the orchard.
 Some seeds are so small, they are sterile and some large enough to knock you out!

 This post is for you Robert – it is in the genes.

 Women Walking with Women

-I’m proud to say I’ve collaborated with Linley on another professional project.
-The Women Walking with Women logo is for her work with Physiotherapy colleagues and students.
+I’m proud to say I collaborated with Linley on another professional project.
+The Women Walking with Women logo was for her work with Physiotherapy colleagues and students.

-I’ve represented Women of all shapes and sizes in a flower of inspiration made from Ws.
-The logo is also used in parts of her website http://www.pelvichealthphysio.co.nz/
+Women of all shapes and sizes are represented in a flower of inspiration made from Ws.
+The logo was also used in parts of her website.

-This post is dedicated to Linley Edmeades; passionate in her professional role of helping people be the best they can be through physiotherapy.
+This post is dedicated to Linley Edmeades; always passionate in her previous professional role of helping people be the best they could be through physiotherapy.